Find out how you should prepare for a telephone or video court or tribunal hearing and what to expect on the day.

 In non-criminal cases you can ask for someone to provide support to you during your telephone or video hearing.
 They could be part of a charitable organisation, local government service, a friend or family member.
 They cannot be someone involved in the case.

-You will need to ask the permission of the court or tribunal for them to join.
+You’ll need to ask the permission of the court or tribunal for them to join.
 They cannot give legal advice or speak on your behalf but can provide emotional support and practical information about the process.

 Choose where to be for the hearing